-The Constructors folder shows you the list of all of the valid constructors and their parameter sets with which you may create a new instance of the Class by using DNEW.
-The constructors are those named .ccor; you may ignore the one named .cctor, (the class constructor) and any labelled as Private.
+The Constructors folder shows you the list of all of the valid constructors and their parameter sets with which you may create a new instance of the Class by calling New.
+The constructors are those named .ctor; you may ignore the one named .cctor, (the class constructor) and any labelled as Private.

-For example, you can deduce that DateTime may be called with three numeric (Int32) parameters, or six numeric (Int32) parameters, and so forth.
-There are in fact many different ways that you can create an instance of a DateTime.
+For example, you can deduce that DateTime.New may be called with three numeric (Int32) parameters, or six numeric (Int32) parameters, and so forth.
+There are in fact seven different ways that you can create an instance of a DateTime.